rawkin1908/AnarchoFlagsBot/README.md

 (and latest remote target) and find the first pixel that doesn't match the target, and fill it with the correct color.
 It'll keep keep drawing forever and if it can't draw anymore it's gonna wait until something breaks and fix it.

+## Bug Reporting
+Send PM to /u/ZombieJohnBrown with the error message and coordinates of the error (if applicable)

+## TODO:
+* Add bmp for FALGSC
+* Bash the fash?